duckdb/duckdb-web/docs/guides/python/ibis.md

   year              int64
 ```

-Ibis is lazily evaluated, so instead of seeing the data, we see the schema of the table, instead.
+Ibis is lazily evaluated, so instead of seeing the data, we see the schema of the table.
 To peek at the data, we can call `head` and then `to_pandas` to get the first few rows of the table as a pandas DataFrame.

 ```python
 penguins.head().to_pandas()